boswellp/MBF/README.md

 <h3>FIDICchatbot - MBF version of FIDICbot for Skype</h3>

-This MBF version of the FIDICbot chatbot (called FIDICchatbot to distinguish it from FIDICbot, the Smooch version) to access FIDIC works contracts and services agreements.
+This MBF version of the FIDICbot chatbot (called FIDICchatbot to distinguish it from FIDICbot, the Smooch version) is for accessing FIDIC works contracts and services agreements.

 <h4>1.
 Historic</h4>